plasticityai/coldbrew/README.md

 });
 ```

-The `runFileAsync` function returns a Promise that resolves to `0` when successful or `-1` if there was an error.
+The `runFileAsync` function returns a Promise that resolves to `0` when successful or rejects with a `PythonError` if there was an error.

 ### Communicating between JavaScript and Python